 Types of Residential Mental Health Treatment Centers

 One type of residential mental health treatment center is the psychiatric residential center which is typically tailored to people with various, long-term mental health conditions such as schizophrenia or bipolar disorder.
-These types of facilities may also offer treatment for people with more than one diagnosis (such as the diagnosis of a substance abuse issue as well as a mental illness like borderline personality disorder).
+These types of facilities may also offer treatment for people with more than one diagnosis (such as the diagnosis of a substance abuse issue as well as a mental illness).
 People may stay at these facilities for months, depending on their needs.
 When people think of residential treatment facilities, this is most commonly what people think of.

 Alcohol and drug rehabilitation facilities are another kind of residential treatment facility.
 These facilities treat various types of addictions and may also provide detoxification (the initial acute stage in which the drug is leaving the body) services.
 People typically stay in this type of residential treatment center for 30 days although this may vary depending on the facility.
-Sober living houses are also available for those who have battled an addiction but these residential centers do not typically offer specific treatments but, rather, a safe and sober environment in which to live (Finding the Right Substance Abuse Recovery Center).
+Sober living houses are also available for those who have battled addiction but these residential centers do not typically offer specific treatments but, rather, a safe and sober environment in which to live.

 The final type of residential treatment facility is a nursing home.
 While people don't necessarily think of these as psychiatric treatment facilities, they do typically treat psychiatric issues and have consultations available as needed.